 Located at West 90th Street and Tretbaugh Drive, two dog parks are available for use within the broomball rinks, April 15 - October 15.
 Actual seasonal availability is weather dependent, so give us a call (952-563-8877) for details.

-While these areas are much smaller than the off-leash area at 111th and Nesbit, this convenient location offers dog owners the opportunity for fun and exercise.
+While these areas are much smaller than the off-leash area at 111th and Nesbitt, this convenient location offers dog owners the opportunity for fun and exercise.
 Check them out today!

 Bloomington off-leash site rules

-- Dogs must be licensed in the city that you live in for licensure requirements.
+- Dogs must be licensed in the city in which you live.

 - Dogs must be under voice control at all times.